fsmk/CS-VTU-Lab-Manual/VTU/Sem6/CG_Lab/9scanFill/scanfill.md

 ## Aim:
 ### Program to fill any given polygon using scan-line area filling algorithm.

-## Algorithm
+## Algorithm:

 For each scan line:
 1. Find the intersections of the scan line with all edges of the polygon.
-2. Sort the intersections by increasing xcoordinate.
+2. Sort the intersections by increasing x-coordinate.
 3. Fill in all pixels between pairs of intersections.

-## Code : scanFill.c
+## Code :
+    //scanFill.c
 	#define BLACK 0
 	#include<stdlib.h>
 	#include<stdio.h>